ExplodingBottle/JMagicProxy/readme.txt

 also configure Internet Explorer Proxy AND the System Proxy to point to this proxy, everything will work fine with no modifications.

-Windows XP: You need to install this proxy certificate, configure Internet Explorer Proxy AND the System Proxy to point to this proxy and then configure the WSUS Server locations as https://fe2.update.microsoft.com/v6 The website won't work.
+Windows XP: You need to install this proxy certificate, configure Internet Explorer Proxy AND the System Proxy to point to this proxy and then configure the WSUS Server location as https://fe2.update.microsoft.com/v6 and the status server location as http://statsfe2.update.microsoft.com
+The website won't work.